-Klee's relationship with color changed in 1914 during his visit to Tunisia.
-In his diaries he said that he's one with color and that he's a painter.
-When he returned, he produced several abstract functions which was predicated on his Tunisian watercolours.
+Klee's relationship with the colour changed in 1914 during his visit to Tunisia.
+In his diaries, he said that he's one with colour and that he's a painter.
+When he returned, he produced several abstract functions which were predicated on his Tunisian watercolours.

-Though he had been called to duty in 1916, he wasn't posted in the front line.
+Though he had been called to duty in 1916, he wasn't placed in the front line.
 Meanwhile, he had been successful financially, particularly after a large Berlin exhibition in Der Sturm Gallery.

 The artist was quite reserved in his remarks concerning the war.
 Nevertheless, in November 1918 he didn't hesitate to take a position on the Executive Committee of Revolutionary Artists when a communist government was announced in Munich.
-Shortly thereafter the November Revolution failed and Paul returned to Switzerland.
+Shortly after that, the November Revolution failed, and Paul returned to Switzerland.

-The Staatliches Bauhaus in Weimar encouraged Klee to instruct in 1920 and he accepted.
-The Bauhaus was a really influential school of industrial design and design that strived to provide students with a foundation in each the visual arts.
+The Staatliches Bauhaus in Weimar encouraged Klee to instruct in 1920, and he accepted.
+The Bauhaus was an influential school of industrial design and design that strived to provide students with a foundation in each the visual arts.

 The artist was denounced as a 'cultural Bolshevik' and a 'Galician Jew', while his work was derided as 'mad' and 'subversive'.
 His Dessau house was searched, and he was dismissed from his teaching position in April 1933.
-Paul, two or three years later returning to Switzerland, fell ill with a disease that was diagnosed as advanced schleroderma.
+Paul, two or three years later returning to Switzerland, fell ill with a disease that was diagnosed as advanced scleroderma.
 It may be described as an autoimmune disease that hardens body organs and skin.

-When he was sick, the artist made only 25 functions, but his creativity has been revived in 1937 increasing to a record 1,253 in 1939.
+When he was sick, the artist made only 25 functions, but his creativity was revived in 1937, increasing to a record 1,253 in 1939.
 Klee's late works dealt with resilience, pain, despair, and approval of approaching death.

-In accordance with Swiss law, Klee was a German since his father was German, regardless of the fact that the artist was born in Switzerland.
-Paul Klee died in Locarno, Switzerland on June 29, 1940 before his final program for citizenship could be accepted.
+Under Swiss law, Klee was a German since his father was German, even though the artist was born in Switzerland.
+Paul Klee died in Locarno, Switzerland on June 29, 1940, before his final program for citizenship could be accepted.